routrajkumar/routrajkumar/README.md

 - 👋 Hi, I’m @routrajkumar
-- 👀 I’m interested in Blockchain tech
+- 👀 I’m interested in Blockchain and DevOps.
+- I'm learning DevOps now.
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m have completed Advanced Certificate Progamme in Blockchain from IIIT-B.
 - 💞️ I’m looking to collaborate on hands-on on Ethereum and provate blockchain networks
 - 📫 How to reach me Gmail: routrajkumar0@gmail.com Telegram: @yours_rkr